 Child Life: Certified child life specialists work with patients to help normalize the hospital experience through distraction, play and other techniques.

-Diagnostic Imaging: The diagnostic imaging lab performs x-rays and other imaging services to assist doctors in diagnosing and treating patients.
+Radiology and EOS Imaging: The diagnostic imaging lab performs x-rays and other imaging services to assist doctors in diagnosing and treating patients.
 Shriners Hospital diagnostic imaging specialists also perform imaging services for surgeons working in the operating rooms.

 Intensive Care Unit (ICU): Doctors and nurses specially trained in pediatric critical care treat children with severe burn injuries and other complex medical needs in the ICU.